Casey Martin

-Early life
+Early life and amateur career

 Martin was born in Eugene, Oregon and still resides there.
-He was educated at Stanford University, where he was initiated into the Sigma Chi fraternity and was briefly a teammate of Tiger Woods.
-He was a three-time all Pac-10 and was a member of the University's NCAA Championship team in 1994.
-He won the 1993 Sahalee Players Championship, and turned professional in 1995.
+He was educated at Stanford University where he was initiated into the Sigma Chi fraternity and was briefly a teammate of Tiger Woods.
+He was a three-time all Pac-10 and was a member of the university's NCAA Championship team in 1994.
+He won the 1993 Sahalee Players Championship.

-Professional golf career
+Professional career

-In 1998, he won a Nike Tour (later named the Buy.com Tour, Nationwide Tour, Web.com Tour, and now Korn Ferry Tour) event, the Lakeland Classic, in a playoff, thus assuring himself of remaining on the tour the following year and securing a five-year exemption from the first round of Qualifying School (Q-School).
+In 1995, Martin turned professional.
+In 1998, he won a Nike Tour event, the Lakeland Classic, in a playoff, thus assuring himself of remaining on the tour the following year and securing a five-year exemption from the first round of Qualifying School (Q-School).
 Also in 1998, he attained a career highlight by finishing tied for 23rd at the U.S. Open, and briefly contending for the lead before falling back.

 In late 1999, by finishing 14th on the Nike Tour money list, Martin secured a spot on the PGA Tour.
 He finished 179th on the money list in 2000 and failed to keep his card through his earnings on the PGA Tour.
 As a PGA Tour cardholder for 2000, he began at the final stage of that year's Q-School, but narrowly failed to keep his spot (finishing tied for 37th, when the top 35 and ties qualified), relegating him to the Buy.com Tour.

 Martin kept full status on the Nike Tour through 2003, but failed to make the Q-School finals in 2003, relegating him to a limited status in 2004, a year in which he played nine tournaments.
 In 2004, following the expiration of his five-year exemption from the first round of Q-School, he advanced from the first to the second of the three rounds but no further, and only had limited status in 2005, playing nine tournaments on the tour and making two cuts.
 He played five events in 2006, making the cut once, for a total earnings of $1,328.

 On June 4, 2012, Martin qualified for the 2012 U.S. Open, winning a sectional at Emerald Valley Golf Club.